Skip to content

 We provide a basic search function for quickly locating individuals.
 For more advanced needs, we also offer a powerful search interface that lets you filter by multiple criteria and, if needed, export your results.

 This feature is ideal for scenarios like quickly finding a guest arriving on the first of the month with a special limo pickup request.
-It’s also perfect for exporting all your Colorado contacts to import into your marketing platform for a promotional offer.
+It’s also perfect for exporting all of your Colorado contacts to import into your marketing platform for a promotional offers.

 Using the Advanced People Search